sam70229/Toodoo-server/API.md

 Name		|Type    |Description
 ----------|:------:|---------------------------------------------------------
 owner	  | string |owner of the todos
-start_date| Bigint |start of the range date (This compares to todos expire date) only accept int of unix timestamp. end_date  | Bigint |end of the range date (This compares to todos expire data) only accept int of unix timestamp.
+start_date| bigint |start of the range date (This compares to todos expire date) only accept int of unix timestamp. end_date  | bigint |end of the range date (This compares to todos expire data) only accept int of unix timestamp.
 sort	  | string |Can be `expired date`, `completed`<p> default: `priority`